 Crop and produce waste – crop and produce losses at harvest can be very stressful and upsetting for farmers and growers.
-Out-graded material or spoilage in store can account for 2% to 25% of yield – with financial losses resulting from these.
+Out-graded material or spoilage in-store can account for 2% to 25% of the yield – with financial losses resulting from these.
 Looking at your quality management systems for production and storage can give significant savings in this area

 Pesticide application, handling and storage - Improved management and use of pesticides can produce significant savings.
 Many assurance schemes and environmental bodies look favourably on well-managed pesticide systems

 What gets measured, gets managed – an analysis of over 1,000 companies found that for every £1 invested in food waste reduction, businesses reported an average of £14 return.
 Farmers measuring produce quality or performance often find large variability and by understanding how much, where and why it is occurring you can monitor progress over time.
 Measuring performance will also help you understand if you are competitive with your peers

 Increasing the value of crops or products for sale – a production system that creates waste can often result in lower quality products.
 For example, poor control of grain drying will result in spoilt grain, lower prices and increased wastage

 Food waste in primary production is perhaps the most difficult to quantify, this is mainly because farming is subject to the uncertainties of the natural world.
 Yields vary from year to year, as well as the quality, size and shape of the product, timing of harvest and other factors.
 Customer demand also fluctuates and is itself influenced by many factors.

 There are, however, several ways to collaboratively tackle primary production waste.
 Working with a centralised system that gives you instant access to crop and farm data will help inform your decision-making in areas such as spray timings, cost of production and optimising yield.
 Enabling you to work in more agile and productive ways while simultaneously helping you cut costs.